How to Grow Escallonia

 Where to plant Escallonia

-Escallonia are best planted in full sun into good, well-drained soil away from cold winds.
-Escallonia is trouble free, requiring no maintenance.
+Escallonia grows and flowers best when planted in full sun into good, well-drained soil away from cold winds.
+Full sun is best, but Escallonia will flower and tolerate dappled/light shade as long as light levels are good.

 How to prune Escallonia

-Escallonia is low maintenance and does not require annual pruning.
-If pruning is needed, timing is important.
-Do not prune in the spring as you risk cutting off the branches with the embryo flowers, and so it will not flower that year.
-It can be tempting to take the secateurs to the garden in the spring, but Escallonias and spring flowering shrubs are pruned after flowering, which is early summer.
+It can be tempting to take the secateurs to the garden in the spring.
+You should prune Escallonias and all spring-flowering shrubs only after they have flowered, later in the summer.
 Either do not prune it or prune it with just a light shearing after flowering in late summer.

 Which variety of Escallonia are best?